We’ve built a network of investor relationships

 - Professional pedigree

-Review by leading industry experts
+Review by our team of leading industry experts

 A slate of industry veterans with expertise in related asset classes.

-Review by investment committee
+Review by the investment committee

-Our investment committee performs thorough due-diligence on each prospective project.
+Our investment committee performs thorough due diligence on each prospective project.

 Define capital commitment